-Over the past eight years the Tūtaenui Stream Restoration Society and Council have worked together to make this area an appealing walking and cycling space.
+Over the past 8 years the Tūtaenui Stream Restoration Society and Council have worked together to make this area an appealing walking and cycling space.

 Many hundreds of volunteer hours have been spent clearing tracks and replanting alongside the dams.
-Council thanks and appreciates everyone that has been involved and who continue to work on improving this public reserve, which is now used by many people every day as part of their exercise routine, and is open all year round.
+Council thanks and appreciates everyone that has been involved and who continue to work on improving this public reserve, which is now used by hundreds of people each day as part of their exercise routine, and is open all year round.